bitnami-labs/katacoda-scenarios/https-configuration/step2.md

     `sudo /opt/bitnami/ctlscript.sh restart apache`{{execute}}

-    You will see that it was not possible to start the server.
+    You will see that the server did not start.
 To understand why, check the error log:

     `tail /opt/bitnami/apache2/logs/error_log`{{execute}}